-D Pop ulation Update e - New Populat ion Update 1 □ × 1 2 ≣ ••• •• × Ove rview Options Apply Enter Values Confirm Values Review Save As Calculator C ancel Aggre gations Popula baselin tion Update va e population va lues can be enter alues for that yea ed in different l r. evels of aggregation n.
-If values are ent ered for aggrega ted cohorts, they will be spread to individual cohorts using ; the Ages None \checkmark All Races ; 📃 Ir ndividual Races Region None \checkmark Both Genders ; 📃 Ir ndividual Genders Units Thousands o of People \checkmark Population Update values can be enter ed in numbers of individual people or thou sands of people.
-Direct Employmer nt Response Dire Direct Employment Response 1% This option should not be used in conjunction with Employment Update.
+D Pop ulation Updat e - New Populat tion Update 1 □ × 1 2 ≣ ••• •• × Ove rview Options Apply Enter Values Confirm Values Review Save As Calculator C ancel Aggre gations lues can be enter alues for that yea evels of aggregation n.
+If values are ent ered for aggrega ted cohorts, they will be spread to individual cohorts using ; the Ages None \checkmark All Races ; 📃 Ir ndividual Races Region None \sim Both Genders ; Ir ndividual Genders Units Thousands o of People \checkmark Population Update values can be enter ed in numbers of individual people or thou sands of people.
+Direct Employmer nt Response Dire Direct Employment Response Direct Employment Response This option should not be used in conjunction with Employment Update.
 Automatically add policy variables to directly adjust the employment forecast when the population forecast is changed.
-Employment policy variables will be added for all private non-farm industries if the percentage is nonzero.
+Employment Policy variables will be added for all private non-farm industries if the percentage is nonzero.
 Their values will be equal to the product of the entered percentage and the total change in updated population relative to the baseline.
 A direct employment response value of 100 would produce policy variables with values equal to the percent change in population.
 This does not mean that the total employment forecast will grow at this rate, due to interactions between industries and the model's multiplier effect.
-If the default setting of 0 is used, then employment only responds indirectly to the change in population through transfer payments and dividends, interest, and rental income associated with the change in population spending may also be indirectly affected based on changes in age composition, and wage and compensation rates will respond to changes in employment opportunity resulting from the change in population.
+If the default setting of 0 is used, then employment only responds indirectly to the change in population, as well as state and local government spending which also responds to the change in population.
+Consumption spending may also be indirectly affected based on changes in age composition, and wage and compensation rates will respond to changes in employment opportunity resulting from the change in population.
 If a nonzero value is entered for the direct employment response, then the product of the percent entered with the percent change in population is exogenously added to the private non-farm industry employment policy variables, and will be combined with the indirect employment response to the population change.

-Figure 65: Population Update - Options
+Figure 63: Population Update - Options